marijnh/Eloquent-JavaScript/16_game.md

 {{index "position (CSS)", "max-width (CSS)", "overflow (CSS)", "max-height (CSS)", viewport, scrolling}}

-We can't assume that levels always fit in the viewport.
+We can't assume that the level always fits in the viewport.
 That is why the `scrollPlayerIntoView` call is needed—it ensures that if the level is protruding outside the viewport, we scroll that viewport to make sure the player is near its center.
 The following ((CSS)) gives the game's wrapping ((DOM)) element a maximum size and ensures that anything that sticks out of the element's box is not visible.
 We also give the outer element a relative position so that the actors inside it are positioned relative to the level's top-left corner.